Rishi-n-s/GVP_AI_HACKATHON_2026/README.md

-# Antigravity Attendance Tracker
+# GVP Attendance Tracker

-A futuristic, "Antigravity" themed student attendance and performance tracker built with React, Tailwind CSS, and Framer Motion.
+A futuristic, A themed student attendance and performance tracker built with React, Tailwind CSS, and Framer Motion.

 ## Features